delta/passport-delta-oauth2/README.md

 * [express-passport-dauth-example](https://github.com/delta/express-passport-dauth-example)

-  Illustrates how to use the Google strategy within an [Express](https://expressjs.com) application.
+  Illustrates how to use the DAuth strategy within an [Express](https://expressjs.com) application.

 ## License